How to Start an LLC in California for Free

 Inc Authority is another LLC formation service with a free plan that's genuinely useful.
 It stands out with one year of complimentary registered agent services.

-This comes in handy during that crucial first year, letting you focus on building your business without worrying about missing important mail or legal notices.
+This comes in handy during that crucial first year.
+It lets you focus on building your business without worrying about missing important mail or legal notices.

 The free package also includes valuable extras, such as: